Available for work

 I validate AI systems in the conditions they'll actually run in.

-I started in customer success, moved into QA and system validation, and have spent the last year building AI-assisted products to understand how they break.
+I started in data-entry related tasks, light research, simple graphic related work using Canva, moved into QA and system validation, and more recently into building AI-assisted products to understand how they break.

-I work across QA, AI output evaluation, and structured execution — using AI tools throughout my process for testing, debugging, analysis, and workflow design.
+I work across QA, LLM testing, and structured execution — using AI tools throughout my process for testing, debugging, analysis, and workflow design.
 I've shipped multiple product experiments not to launch startups, but to stay close to the systems I test.

 Location